beugley/pcron/README.md

 pcron writes to a log file named pcron.log in your $HOME/pcron directory.
 It includes a line when it starts, a line for each job that it executes, and a line for each time it reloads the pcrontab file due to modification.

 Some jobs that pcron executes may write text to stdout and/or stderr.
 By default, pcron will ignore all such output.
-But, you can optionally include a line in your pcrontab file that will direct pcron to mail this output to your Outlook mailbox.
+But, you can optionally include a line in your pcrontab file that will direct pcron to mail this output to your mailbox.
 Output from each job execution will be mailed separately.
-The line must look as follows, with your name substitued in place of First.Last:
+The line must look as follows:
-MAILTO=First.Last@capitalone.com
+MAILTO=your_email_address

 **Daily notification that your pcron server is running**